fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ### Noteworthy is optional
 Most days have a "noteworthy" section that lists a few relevant readings on the topic.
 These are optional!
 Most have some good ideas that I'll mention in the videos; others are there just for additional materials and extra credit opportunities.
-I hope you'll skim through any that seem interesting to you.
-If you engage with these in your posts, you can will get extra credit for that work.
+I hope you'll skim through any that seem interesting to you and mention them in your work so you can get extra credit for that work.

-### All non-linked reading assignments are in Zotero
-Remember that if there isn't a direct link to a reading, it's in our course Zotero library.
-Instructions are on the [syllabus home page](index) under `Readings and Books`.

 # Week 1